isomerpages/moe-queenstownpri/_about-us/School Rules and Expectations.md

 <li>
 <p>Avoid any contact with your classmates, not even eye contact.
 Observe
-silence during the entire duration of the exam, from the moment the examination paper is given out till the last paper is collected and the teacher instructs that the examination is over.</p>
+silence during the entire duration of the exam, from the moment the examination paper is given out till the invigilator instructs that the examination is over.</p>
 </li>
 <li>
 <p>Check work after finishing the paper.
 Make full use of the time given,
-abstain from playing with your stationery and exhibiting behaviours that may prevent classmates from concentrating on doing the paper.</p>
+abstain from playing with stationery and exhibiting behaviours that may prevent classmates from concentrating on doing the paper.</p>
 </li>
 <li>
-<p>Make sure the name, class and register/index number are written on the
+<p>Make sure that name, class and register/index number are written on the
 paper before handing it in.</p>
 </li>
 <li>